 All educators have their own unique philosophies when it comes to early childhood education, and the methodology they use vary wildly.
 For parents who are trying to choose the right type of preschool program for their child, the task of selecting the best teaching approach can be overwhelming.

 In this week’s blog post, we take a look at five of the most common educational childcare philosophies.
 Read more here about the different child care approaches.

 1. Traditional Approach

-This type of preschool approach helps children to gain independence, discipline and everyday life skills.
-The Montessori approach is also suited to multiple age groups.
+Pros: This type of preschool program approach helps children to gain independence, discipline and everyday life skills.
+The Montessori method is also suited to multiple age groups.

 3. Emergent/Play Based

 The emergent approach to early childhood education comes out of various early learning theorists such as Dewy, Piaget, Bronfenbrenner and Vygotsky.
 Emergent or play-based curriculum focuses on the process of learning, not the product.
 With both structured and unstructured periods, children are able to learn at their own rate.
 In this approach, there is no right or wrong way to do something, allowing children to be confident and take risks.

 Pros: Meaningful play can happen when students learn through their own efforts and choices.
 Children continue to gain knowledge as they build upon what they have already learned and expand it.